 Michelangelo began work on the Doni Tondo after the unearthing of the celebrated Greek sculpture known as the Laocoön in January 1506 (now displayed in the Vatican Museums).

-The influence this statute had on Michelangelo’s style cannot be overstated.
+The influence this statue had on Michelangelo’s style cannot be overstated.
 After Michelangelo saw Laocoön and His Sons, the body-heroic permeated throughout his works, including the Doni Tondo.
 For instance, compare the pose of the nude behind the Holy Family in Michelangelo’s Tondo with the son to Laocoön’s right:

 The influence can also be deduced in the posture of the Holy Family itself, which wraps around itself in an eerily serpentine manner reminiscent of the Laocoön.
-Moreover, the Holy Family is depicted as though they themselves were Greek statutes, which, at this time, was highly unorthodox.
+Moreover, the Holy Family is depicted as though they themselves were Greek statues, which, at this time, was highly unorthodox.
 (I would be remiss if I did not mention that Michelangelo hated painting as an art form and believed himself to be a student of the – in his opinion – higher art of sculpture.
 In fact, Leonardo famously criticized Michelangelo’s painting, stating, “You should not make all the muscles of the body too conspicuous … otherwise you will produce a sack of walnuts [un sacco di noce] rather than a human figure.”
 Leonardo da Vinci, quoted in Isaacson, Walter.
 Leonardo Da Vinci (Simon & Schuster 2017)).

-Michelangelo takes his unorthodox depiction of the Holy Family even further by omitting their typical halos from the picture; allowing Joseph, as opposed to Mary, to hold baby Jesus; and discards the traditional contemplative, diminutive pose in favor of a dynamic scene, i.e. a story that has been captured in motion.
+Michelangelo takes his unorthodox depiction of the Holy Family even further by: omitting their typical halos from the picture; allowing Joseph, as opposed to Mary, to hold baby Jesus; and discarding the traditional contemplative, diminutive pose in favor of a dynamic scene, i.e. a story that has been captured in motion.
 Indeed, Michelangelo is playing with traditional themes and tropes, but twisting – both literally and figuratively – them into his own unconventional style.

 Although much debate has occurred over the purpose of the nudes in the background of the Doni Tondo, the general scholarly consensus is that they represent the pagan ages, when men were naked in their ignorance.
 With the nudes behind the wall is a small boy who can be identified as St. John the Baptist based on his dress.
 (St. John is typically depicted dressed in furs, symbolizing his sojourn into the wild).
 St. John is known as the Harbinger of Christ, and therefore, because he was born into the pagan world (before Christ), he remains behind the wall.
 Another interpretation that has been put forward is that the ignudi are disrobing in order to be baptized, which also would explain John the Baptist’s presence, although not his depiction as a small child.
 Finally, I would like to note that the frame of the Tondo was likely designed by Michelangelo himself.
 It depicts Jesus and the four evangelists.